 President Trump has signed an executive order regulating Twitter and other social media giants.
 Some feel it’s a long time coming, others feel he’s lost his mind.
-Here’s what we know so far for sure…
+In response social media has begun a crackdown on President Trump.
+Here’s what has happened so far…

 SNAPCHAT STOPS PROMOTING TRUMP’S ACCOUNT